 Wall Workouts for Individual Soccer Training

-These are individual soccer drills, so you won’t have a partner to help you out.
+These are individual soccer drills, so players won’t have a partner to help them out.
 Grab a friendly wall instead – your other soccer workout best friend (besides your cones).
 Wall balls are great for working on passes.
 Face the wall and throw the soccer ball against it.
 Catch the ball with your feet and pass back to the wall, catching the ball again and repeating in a series.
 Try 50 passes on your left foot, then 50 passes on your right foot.
 Throw some juggling in there in between if you’re feeling energetic.
 When working on individual soccer wall balls, make sure you concentrate on the basic movements – and work the inside of your foot as well as the top.
 You can even work chest passes against the wall, rotating between foot passes.

 Share this Story